Rasputin: Dark Servant of Destiny: Awards and nominations

-Rasputin: Dark Servant of Destiny won a Golden Globe for Best Mini-Series or Motion Picture made for TV.
-Alan Rickman, starring as Rasputin, won an Emmy (along with Greta Scacchi playing Tsarina Alexandra) and a Golden Globe for his work in this movie.
-Ian McKellen, playing Tsar Nicholas II, won a Golden Globe for Best Supporting Actor, and was nominated an Emmy for Best Supporting Actor.
+Rasputin: Dark Servant of Destiny won a Golden Globe Award for Best Miniseries or Television Film.
+Alan Rickman, starring as Grigori Rasputin, won an Emmy Award (along with Greta Scacchi playing Tsarina Alexandra Feodorovna) and a Golden Globe for his work in this movie.
+Ian McKellen, playing Tsar Nicholas II, won a Golden Globe for Best Supporting Actor and was nominated an Emmy Award for Best Supporting Actor.